pythonsite/sreq/README.md

 ### Concurrent Safe

-sreq is thread-safe, you can easily use it across goroutines.
+sreq is concurrent safe, you can easily use it across goroutines.

 ```go
 const MaxWorker = 1000